 Keep Your System Up-to-Date

-Most software vendors provide free patches to fix problems in their products.
+Most software vendors provide free patches to fix problems and security vulnerabilities in their products.
+It is highly recommended to keep all your software up to date through automatic updates.
+In addition to keeping your Operating System up to date you should also ensure browsers and other plugins are updated regularly (e.g. Adobe Flash, Java).
 You can usually download these patches from the vendor’s Website.
-When you purchase a program, it’s a good idea to find out how the vendor provides customer support.
+When you purchase a program, it is a good idea to find out how the vendor provides customer support

 Changes to the Privacy & Security Policy